mennahaleem401/GDG_Zagazig2025/README.md

 - Designing and delivering training sessions and technical workshops
 - Contributing to real-world data projects and case studies
 - Developing data science notebooks and pipelines
-- Leading sessions on machine learning, data visualization, and data engineering concepts
+- Led training sessions on machine learning algorithms such as KNN and SVM

 ---